-S&P500 closes just shy of record-highs; massive week coming up in global markets
+S&P 500 closes just shy of record highs ahead of massive week for global markets

 Sentiment improving ahead of a busy week